tier4/AutowareArchitectureProposal.iv/control/autoware_joy_controller/README.md

 ## Role

-`autoware_joy_controller` operate a vehicle by a joy controller via Autoware (e.g. steering wheel, shift, turn signal, engage) by several kinds of joy sticks.
+`autoware_joy_controller` is the package to convert a joy msg to autoware commands (e.g. steering wheel, shift, turn signal, engage) for a vehicle.

 ## Input / Output